Pulmonary shunt: Anatomical shunt

 Where PAO2 represents alveolar oxygen pressure, Patm represents atmospheric pressure (at sea level 760 mm Hg), PH2O represents partial pressure of water (approximately 45 mm Hg), FiO2 represents the fraction of inspired oxygen (for room air, 0.21), PaCO2 represents the partial pressure of carbon dioxide in the alveoli (in normal physiological conditions around 40 to 45 mmHg), and where RQ represents the respiratory quotient, which is generally assumed to be 0.8.
 The arterial oxygen pressure (PaO2) and arterial carbon dioxide pressure (PaCO2) can be directly measured using an arterial blood gas test (ABG) or estimated via the venous blood gas test (VBG), and since carbon dioxide rapidly diffuses in and out of the lungs, arterial carbon dioxide pressure and alveolar carbon dioxide pressure are effectively equal.

 The A-a gradient should theoretically be zero in a healthy person, but almost never is.
 A normal person will have an A-a gradient estimated by: Normal Gradient = (Age in years/4) + 4.
 If the A-a gradient is significantly higher than the result of this equation, the person likely has a disorder of the alveoli, causing oxygen to be unable to diffuse into the blood.
 If the person has a normal A-a gradient but still has hypoxemia, then there is probably a cause unrelated to the alveoli, such as hypoventilation, obstructive lung disease, or shunting.

 Pathophysiology

-An irregular distribution of ventilation can occur in asthma, bronchiolitis, atelectasis, and other conditions, which have the effect of reducing the amount of oxygen present in some alveoli relative to others.
-If the normal perfusion of these alveoli were to persist, the blood in those regions would be less oxygenated than blood in the normally ventilated alveioli, and the combined blood oxygenation after mixing would be lower than normal.
-A pulmonary shunt occurs when this imbalance is undercompensated.
-The normal response of pulmonary blood vessels sensing a low oxygen saturation is to constrict, slowing the flow through the underoxygenated areas, thereby giving it time to increase saturation and increasing relative flow through those areas with more effective oxygenation, resulting in a higher combined oxygenation.
-If there is no oxygen available in the alveoli, the blood cannot be oxygenated and any blood flowing through such areas of the lung is considered an intrapulmonary shunt.

-While in a pulmonary shunt, the ventilation/perfusion ratio is zero, lung units with a V/Q (where V = ventilation, and Q = perfusion) ratio of less than 0.005 are indistinguishable from shunt from a gas exchange perspective.

-When alveoli fill with fluid, they are unable to participate in gas exchange with blood, causing local or regional hypoxia, thus triggering vasoconstriction.
-This vasoconstriction is triggered by a smooth muscle reflex, as a consequence of the low oxygen concentration itself.
-Blood is then redirected away from this area, which poorly matches ventilation and perfusion, to areas which are being ventilated.